micro164/AdvGame/README.md

 How to run game:
 1. Clone the repository
+2. Make sure you have all of the imports for pyhton installed
-2. Run the AdvGame.py with the correct program
+3. Run the AdvGame.py